Distance Education - Frequently Asked Questions

 BCF provides personal email accounts.
 You will be able to access your email through the Campus Web from any Internet connection.

 Before enrolling in an online course you should feel comfortable operating your computer.
 If any of the following issues seem unfamiliar, or you believe you would struggle with your skills in any of the following areas, you should brush up on these skills before your course begins.
-If you have questions about any of the areas, contact the BCF Director of Distance Learning email@example.com, (800) 328-2660 ext.
+If you have questions about any of the areas, contact the BCF Administrative Assistant for Distance Education, Suzanne Hudson, email@example.com, (800) 328-2660 ext.
 540.

 - Know your computer type, size, memory, and software programs.